Learn About the Healthcare System & Medical Insurance Options for Expats in India

 Best Private International Medical Insurance Plans for Expats

-The quality of healthcare services varies in India.
+The quality of healthcare services under the India Healthcare System varies across regions.
 Although it shouldn’t be problematic for expats to find well-qualified, English-speaking doctors and nurses in private hospitals of metropolitan cities in India, it is the opposite in rural areas.
 Locals and most expats use private healthcare, which makes it almost mandatory for them to invest in health insurance.
 Therefore, expats in India must acquire a comprehensive global health insurance cover that provides medical evacuation and airlifting overseas coverage in case of a medical emergency.
-There are prominent international insurance plans offered by Cigna Global and Allianz International.
-Both the public and private healthcare institutions in India recognizes these plans.